daddia/zen-cli/docs/zen/index.md

 Manage configuration for Zen CLI

 ### [zen init](zen_init.md)
-Initialize a new Zen workspace
+Initialize your new Zen workspace or reinitialize an existing one

 ### [zen status](zen_status.md)
 Display workspace and system status